-Firstly, and perhaps most troublingly, the UIA has acquired land and allocated it to investors despite the lack of any clear legal authority to do so.
-Only under the broadest interpretation of the UIA's authority to acquire and hold land as a body corporate might this activity be justified.
+Firstly, and perhaps most troublingly, the UIA has acquired land and allocated it to investors despite the lack of any clear legal authority to do so (NGO B 2012; NGO C 2012).
+Only under the broadest interpretation of the UIA's authority to acquire and hold land as a body corporate might this activity be justified (NGO B 2012).
 Moreover, there are currently no policies, laws, or regulations in place to govern the UIA's authority to acquire, hold, and allocate land to investors.
 This makes it difficult to determine whether these transactions followed legal procedures for government land acquisition.
 For instance, it is not clear whether these allocations of government land followed the public notice and compensation procedures specified in the Land Acquisition Act of 1965 (see further discussion below) or the legal requirements governing the disposal of public assets as codified in the Public Procurement and Disposal of Assets Act of 2003.
-The lack of a legal framework and accountability mechanism leaves this process vulnerable not only to poor management, but also to corruption and injustice.
+The "complete lack of [a] legal framework and accountability mechanism" leaves this process vulnerable not only to poor management, but also to "corruption and injustice" (NGO C 2012).